-Membership to the Fellowship will be determined by a consensus of current Fellows and a representative of the Southern Foodways Alliance.
+Membership to the Fellowship is determined by a consensus of current Fellows and a representative of the Southern Foodways Alliance.
 The Fellowship inducts one fellow every other year.

 Individuals, not operations, are inducted.
 Thus, neither retirement nor relocation will affect a Fellows standing.
 When appropriate, two life-partners or siblings may be inducted as a joint Fellow.

-The Fellows will meet at Blackberry Farm once a year – in conjunction with SFA’s benefit weekend – to gather with others who share the same ethic regarding their culinary craft and to take advantage of the continuing education provided.
+The Fellows meet at Blackberry Farm once a year – in conjunction with SFA’s benefit weekend – to gather with others who share the same ethic regarding their culinary craft and to take advantage of the continuing education provided.
 If ideas for other initiatives arise out of those meetings, Fellows may pursue them independently or in concert with the SFA.

-The Fellowship will be an honorary group, supported by SFA and Blackberry Farm.
-The work of the former will be instrumental in identifying potential fellows and organizing the weekend at Blackberry Farm, which will act as the Fellowship’s hub.
+The Fellowship is an honorary group, supported by SFA and Blackberry Farm.
+The work of the former is instrumental in identifying potential Fellows and organizing the weekend at Blackberry Farm, which will act as the Fellowship’s hub.

-Each year the Fellows will host a Guest Scholar, who works in the broad world of food.
+Each year the Fellows host a Guest Scholar, who works in the broad world of food.
 That person will give a lecture at Blackberry Farm, during the annual residence of the Fellows.
 To see a clip of one of the Guest Scholars in action at Blackberry Farm, please click here.